 The NERC Fellowship levels correspond to different stages in a typical research career, and there are no fixed age limits for the scheme.
 Full consideration will be given to applicants returning to science following a career break or where the candidate has come late to a research career.

 Scientists who have demonstrated high potential and who wish to establish themselves as independent researchers.
-Awards are for 5 years and proposals can be submitted in any area of science within the BBSRC portfolio, but particularly in bioenergy research and where a systems biology approach is proposed to the research programme.
+Awards are for 5 years and proposals can be submitted in any area of science within the BBSRC portfolio.
+Proposals are particularly encouraged:

 The Human Frontier Science Program (HFSP) supports novel, innovative and interdisciplinary basic research focused on the complex mechanisms of living organisms; topics range from molecular and cellular approaches to systems and cognitive neuroscience.
 A clear emphasis is placed on novel collaborations that bring biologists together with scientists from fields such as physics, mathematics, chemistry, computer science and engineering to focus on problems at the frontier of the life sciences.
 Cross-disciplinary fellowships are intended for postdoctoral fellows with a Ph.D. degree in the physical sciences, chemistry, mathematics, engineering and computer sciences who wish to receive training in biology.